 In addition to opera and musical theater, Dr. Snapp has made recital and concert appearances throughout much of the United States, Great Britain, and the former Soviet Union.
-She has also performed with the Mankato Symphony Orchestra most recently as the "Alto Soloist" in Beethoven's Ninth Symphony and, in her fifth appearance with the MSO, as a guest artist in A Night At the Opera.
+She has also performed locally with the Mankato Symphony Orchestra as the "Alto Soloist" in Beethoven's Ninth Symphony and, in her fifth appearance with the MSO, as a guest artist in A Night At the Opera.

 Gustavus Adolphus College